 Have a think about what nourishes and fulfils you.
 Lockdown may have given you a new love for gardening, cooking, knitting, crosswords, jigsaws, writing, painting, sewing, colouring, drawing.
 Whatever your urge, follow it.
 Let a creative side lead you.
 Allowing yourself to be in flow – to be attuned to a creative part of yourself – can help build your self-esteem from the inside out.

 If you’d like some professional support to help build you up again as we come out of lockdown, do get in touch.
 We’re offering therapy sessions via phone and online video, and some of our private therapists are offering face-to-face sessions from our centres in Clapham and Tooting.
-Call 020 8673 4545 or email [email protected] to speak to our reception team.
+Call 020 8673 4545 or email [email protected] to speak to our Front of House team.